aws-samples/serverless-patterns/s3-lambda-comprehend-cdk-python/README.md

 ## Cleanup

 To clean up the resources created as part of this demonstration, run the command `cdk destroy` in the directory `s3-lambda-comprehend-cdk-python`.
+In addition, users are required to shutdown the Cloud9 EC2 instance to avoid any unexpected charges.